mshafat/allthrusmartphone.xyz/content/blog/reviews/cliqly_in_depth_review.md

 ## There are several upsells in Cliqly
-Aside from paying for credits, there are upsells and flash sells inside Cliqly, two of them are mentioned below:
+Aside from paying for credits, there are upsells and flash sells inside Cliqly, three of them are mentioned below:

 **Tier Jumper:** Occaisionally they offer this upsell, where you can buy 10k, 25k, and 50k subscribers list and jump your tier.

-**My Inbox Pro:** It costs $97/month.
-With My Inbox Pro you can send 30,000 email each day to promote your own offer.
+**MyInboxPro:** With MyInBoxPro you can send your own offer and write your own email.
+There are several packages.
+Starter package costs $97/month.
+With $97/month you can send 30,000 email each day to promote your own offer to your openers list.

+**Co-Op:** With Co-Op program Cliqly also promotes your affilites link and guarantees referral.
+Eg. It takes $197 to get 20 referrals.

 ## Why the hype around Cliqly?

-So, with everything I have discussed above, the big question can be what's reason for the Cliqly hype lately, here's the short answer: Affiliate Commission.
+So, with everything I have discussed above, the big question can be what's the reason for the Cliqly hype lately, here's the short answer: Affiliate Commission.

 ## Cliqly affiliate commission
 If someone you referred to Cliqly upgrades with $97 you will get 100% commission of that.
 You will get 5% commission for fothcoming purchases of credits and other upsells.
 That's all about the affiliate program so far.
 In fact, to me except the 100% commission of $97, the commission plan is not interesting at all.

-I have even [a better opportunity](https://lazycommissions.com/shafat) which is *really* free on front end and if you pay for special license you can receive 100% commission on all the current upsells.
+I have even [a better opportunity](https://lazycommissions.com/shafat) which is *completely* free on front end and if you pay for special license you can receive 100% commission on all the current upsells.

 ## Who are the target customer of Cliqly?
 I have found some common characteristics of people who are using Cliqly: